Noroff-FEU-Assignments/project-exam-1-Martinjens/README.md

 <img class="logoimg" src="images/My project-1(5).jpg"/>

-A simple overview of the use/purpose of the project.
-This is my Project Exam 1

 ## Description

 Add a more detailed description of what your project entails and set out to do.